sd805/l4d2vr/README.md

 3. Set your video settings to [these](https://i.imgur.com/j6YK1k9.jpg).
 If you want better texture quality, set Shader Detail to medium, and Paged Pool Memory to high.
 4. Start a campaign and press A on your controller (or F6) to activate VR.
 5. If the camera starts clipping into walls, press down on the left stick to recenter.

+## If the game is crashing, try:
+* Setting Paged Pool Memory to High, and Shaders/Effects/Textures to low.
+* Disabling SteamVR theater in [Steam settings](https://external-preview.redd.it/1WdLExouo_YKhTGT6C5GGrOjeWO7qNdIdDRvIRBhw-0.png?auto=webp&s=0d4447a9d954e1ec15b2c010cf50eeabd51f4197)
+* Disabling all add-ons then verifying integrity of game files
+* Re-installing the game

+The crashing is likely due to the DX9 to DX12 wrapper.
+I will look into using DXVK instead.

 ## Utilizes code from
 * [VirtualFortress2](https://github.com/PinkMilkProductions/VirtualFortress2)